Qwinty/anytype-mcp/README.md

 See [Tools.md](docs/Tools.md) for a detailed list of available tools and their usage examples.

+### System Prompt

+Additionally, a sample system prompt for AI assistants using this server is available in [docs/system-prompt.md](docs/system-prompt.md).

 ## Token Efficiency and Data Filtering

 To optimize for token usage with AI assistants, this MCP server implements response filtering by default for tools that return object data (`get_objects`, `global_search`, `search_space`).